fluxxset/ETH-Account-Cracking-2.0/README.md

 # ETH Account Cracking 2.0
-this script dose not use any api
+this tool dose not use any api key. works with windows as well as Linux ( python3 installtion requried )